Constitution of Myanmar

+The Constitution of Myanmar is the supreme law of Myanmar.
+Before gaining independence, there had been two quasi-constitutions under British rule and Japanese occupation.
+Since it gained independence in 1948, Myanmar has had three constitutions, ten constitutional amendments (excluding extraconstitutional and temporary amendments) and two periods without any constitution.
+The country has been ruled by military juntas for most of its history.

+Myanmar's first constitution adopted by constituent assembly was enacted for the Union of Burma in 1947.
+After the 1962 Burmese coup d'état, the 1947 constitution was suspended and a second constitution was enacted in 1974 for the Socialist Republic of the Union of Burma, which was also suspended after the 1988 coup d'état.

-The 2008 Constitution, the country's third constitution, was published in September 2008 after a referendum, and came into force on 31 January 2011.
-Under this current constitution, the Tatmadaw (Myanmar Armed Forces) retain significant control of the government, even before their coup of 2021.
-Under the constitution, 25% of seats in the Parliament of Myanmar were reserved for serving military officers.
-The ministries of home, border affairs and defense were headed by serving military officers.
-The military also appointed one of the country's two vice presidents.
+The 2008 Constitution, the country's third constitution, was published in September 2008 after a referendum, and came into force on 31 January 2011, having been amended in 2015 and 2020.
+Under this current constitution, the Tatmadaw (Myanmar Armed Forces, officially the Defence Services) retain significant control of the government, even before their coup of 2021.
+Under the constitution, 25% of seats in the legislature, Pyidaungsu Hluttaw, were reserved for serving military officers.
+The ministries of Home Affairs, Border Affairs and Defence were headed by serving military officers who were appointed by the Commander-in-Chief of Defence Services.
+The military also appointed one of the country's two Vice Presidents.
 Hence, the country's civilian leaders have little influence over the security establishment.

 History

+1935 and 1943 quasi-constitutions

-Before independence, Myanmar had two quasi-constitutions, The government of Burma Act, 1935 and Constitution of Burma under Japanese occupation, 1943.
+Before independence, Myanmar had two quasi-constitutions, "The Government of Burma Act, 1935" (under British rule) and "Constitution for Government of Burma, Act No. 1 of 1305 B.E."
+(1943, for State of Burma under Japanese occupation), which are recognized as the former constitutions.
 After independence, Myanmar adopted three constitutions: in 1947, 1974 and 2008.
 The 2008 constitution is the present constitution of Myanmar.